richardcavell/6809-strlen/Readme.txt

 to occur during execution.
 It uses 2 bytes of the S stack, in addition to the 2 bytes used for the return PC value when calling this routine.

+It assembles to 15 bytes (0xF bytes) of object code using asm6809.

 Issues:
  If X does not point to a valid string, the behaviour is undefined.
    If there is no terminating null byte, the code might access forbidden